sensestage/ssdn_python/INSTALL.md

 Command line start:

     $ pydoncli.py -h
-  this will print the help (see below)
+  this will print the help

     $ pydoncli.py